 It’s important to inform Centrelink about any of these details because changes in your circumstances could have an impact on what you are entitled to receive from Centrelink.

 If you do find yourself owing a debt to Centrelink, as mentioned above, one of the best things to do is look at your expenses by creating a budget.
 Creating a budget can take a little time to work out at first, but it’s worth doing because it will help to feel organised an in control of your personal finances.
 So how do you create a good budget when you are on Centrelink?
 Here is a step by step guide on how to create a budget so you can repay your Centrelink debt.
 Here is another useful budgeting tool.
-Also check out our useful tips how to budget on low income.

 – Work out what your monthly income is: it might be a combination of both your Centrelink benefits as well as any employment income from you and/or partner if you are in a couple.
 This is your starting point because it will show you that you can’t spend any more than this.
 All your expenses and Centrelink debt repayments must all be less than your total income.